sticknycu/DonateInfo/README.md

 # DonateInfo
 This plugin is for show permision of the rank.
-Is for my Factions-Server.
+Is for my Creative-Server.

 Plugin is Completed.